- Everest Base Camp elevation and altitude profile

 Walking Hours: 6-7 hrs

-With the otherworldly beauty of Ama Dablam and emblematic Tibetan monastery, Tengboche no doubt stands from the rest of the village.
+With the otherworldly beauty of Ama Dablam and the emblematic Tibetan monastery, Tengboche no doubt stands from the rest of the village.
 It’s utterly stunning and homey, with a great atmosphere that can spellbind anyone.

 Stretching 9.7 km long from Namche, Tengboche rests atop a hill beside Imja Khola and Dudh Koshi River’s conflux.
 The village walks a long-drawn path from Namche above the ground level and besides the mani walls.